dswang1989/TDBVisManagementTool1.0/README.md

 Motivation:
 Jena TDB is widely used to store tripes and RDF/OWL data.
 Since we did not find any visulized tool to manipulate jena TDB database, it is pretty unconvenient to check or look over the TDB we are dealing with.
+This is to assist all other works with TDB related.

 Function:
 1. Create or Load a TDB from local path.